 My heart went out to him.
 I was rather worried, and a little afraid.

 I mean, what do you do when your own man is down?
 Discouraged?
 Defeated?

 Maybe your husband is different than mine.
-But mine doesn’t necessarily want me come in and deliver a powerful sermon or even a spiritual rah-rah.
+But mine doesn’t necessarily want me to come in and deliver a powerful sermon or even a spiritual rah-rah.
 He doesn’t appreciate me stating the obvious or reminding him of one more way he’s failed.

 Let’s face it, pointing out to him – Doesn’t seem like you’re walking in the Spirit, dear – isn’t all that helpful.

 So what can a wife do to encourage her husband?

 Call out to God on his behalf.
 This is not an ordinary “pray for him.”
 This is about true supplication: a crying out to God to work in his life.
 To minister, convict, or encourage him—depending on the need.

 Don’t nag or badger him.
 I have yet to hear a husband testify that his wife “nagged him back to church”if you know what I mean?
 If anything this approach only makes things worse, so put your energies toward those things that will help.